infrawatch/python-observabilityclient/README.md

 ## Usage

-Use `openstack observabilityclient query somequery` to query for metrics in prometheus.
+Use `openstack metric query somequery` to query for metrics in prometheus.

 To use the python api do the following:
 ```